 Strong, fast mesh Wi-Fi from Google

-This Google Wifi router module provides strong, fast wireless signal for up to 1,500 square feet, which is pretty impressive on its own.
+This Google Wifi router module replaces your old router, and provides strong, fast wireless signal for up to 1,500 square feet, which is pretty impressive on its own.
 If you find some dead spots, or move to a bigger place, however, you can add more modules, so your network grows with you.
 A speedy quad-core processor and beamforming keep traffic moving quickly in a busy household.

 Convenient app-based control

 The free Google Wifi app helps you set up and control your mesh network from a mobile device.
 You can see which household devices are using the network at a glance, pause internet for the kids to make bedtime easier, and prioritize a specific device — like your big-screen TV — so content streams without glitching.
 It's a powerful tool, right in the palm of your hand.

 Built-in parental controls let you set up "time out" periods and limit access to specific websites, so you're in charge of when your kids are online, and where they go.
 Google also uses the tough WPA2-PSK security protocol to help keep your network secure.

 - covers up to 1,500 square feet with strong, fast Wi-Fi

 - 802.11ac simultaneous dual-band 2.4 & 5GHz Wi-Fi (1200 Mbps)